"

 Volunteer of the Year Awards

-Every year, nominations are open to the public to recognise volunteers at local clubs.
+Every year, nominations are open to the public to recognise volunteers at local football clubs.

 All category winners will be entered into the Toyota AFL National Volunteer of the Year award.